PrestaShop/docs/basics/installation/install-with-docker.md

 Docker Compose is a tool that simplifies the management of multi-container Docker applications by allowing developers to define and configure complex application stacks using a declarative YAML file, enabling easy orchestration, scaling, and networking of containers with a single command.

-docker compose is included in versions of Docker Desktop (Windows, Mac).
-If you are using Docker on Linux, [you need to install docker compose](https://docs.docker.com/compose/install/).
+Docker Compose is included in versions of Docker Desktop (Windows, Mac).
+If you are using Docker on Linux, [you must install docker compose](https://docs.docker.com/compose/install/).

-## Use docker compose to manage your stack
+## Use Docker Compose to manage your stack

-docker compose will help starting and stopping your PrestaShop stack, persist your database with a volume, persist your installation, and will allow you to mount local modules and/or themes in PrestaShop.
+Docker Compose will help start and stop your PrestaShop stack, persist your database with a volume, persist your installation, and will allow you to mount local modules and/or themes in PrestaShop.

-### Create the docker compose.yml manifest
+### Create the docker-compose.yml manifest

 ```yaml
 version: '3'